ArindamSankarDas/ArindamSankarDas/README.md

 * 🌍  I'm based in Tezpur, Assam
 * 🖥️  See my portfolio at [My Portfolio](http://website-portfolio-2-0.vercel.app/)
 * ✉️  You can contact me at [arindamshankardas489@gmail.com](mailto:arindamshankardas489@gmail.com)
-* 🧠  I'm learning version control with git
+* 🧠  I'm learning version control with git and github

 ### Skills